-Teen and new driver inexperience, coupled with immaturity, often results in risk-taking behaviors such as speeding, alcohol use and not wearing a seat belt—all of which contribute to an increased death rate.
+Teen and new driver inexperience, coupled with immaturity, often results in risk-taking behaviors such as speeding, alcohol use and not wearing a seat belt — all of which contribute to an increased death rate.
 In fact, teen drivers have crash rates three times those of drivers age 20 and older per mile driven.
-And the problem continues to grow.1 In 2016, the number of young drivers 16 to 20 years old involved in fatal crashes increased by 3.6 percent.2
+And the problem continues to grow.1 In 2017, there were 1,830 young drivers killed in motor vehicle crashes.2

 Graduated Driver Licensing (GDL)

 To keep teen drivers safer on the roads, all states have enacted Graduated Driver Licensing (GDL) laws that phase in driving privileges.
-Experts agree that a well-designed GDL program includes:
+Experts agree that a well-designed GDL program includes the following:

 - Learner's stage beginning no earlier than age 16 and: